 The Silo Baking Company, usually with a line out the door, is a small building that turns at dozens of tasty treats daily.
 Yes, it is worth the wait.
 It is a hot spot in town and usually crowded.
 The Gaines’ have obviously hit the nail on the head for the visiting public.

 Official Texas Ranger Hall of Fame

 I passed the sign for the Official Texas Ranger Hall of Fame in Waco, so I went to investigate.
-The Hall of Fame is look at the role of the Texas Rangers throughout the history of Texas.
-There are numerous displays, consisting of guns, rifles and other law enforcement items that provide visitors with an overview of the roll of the Ranger’s in law enforcement.
-A forty-five minute film provides a look into just what Rangers accomplish on a daily basis.
-A wall of photographs honor each Ranger that as died while in performance of his duty.
+The Hall of Fame looks at the role of the Texas Rangers throughout the history of Texas.
+There are numerous displays, consisting of guns, rifles and other law enforcement items that provide visitors with an overview of the role of the Rangers in law enforcement.
+A forty-five-minute film provides a look into just what Rangers accomplish on a daily basis.
+A wall of photographs honors each Ranger that has died while in performance of his duty.
 Excellent historical references and oral histories are provided that put you in the moment of an arrest.
 The statuary alone is worth a stop to see.

 Trattoria Lisina and Mandola Winery